 According to his Wikipedia bio, Parker lent words to Lincoln’s Gettysburg Address and most certainly to Martin Luther King Jr’s “Where Do we Go from Here” speech when King said, “The arc of the moral universe is long, but it bends towards justice.”

 To hear retailers tell it, the Christmas season started just before Halloween.
 From CVS to Sears, stores have been festooned in red and green for weeks.
 The virtual world is no better.
-Before we even had a chance to design our holiday cards on shutterfly.com, social media got in the holiday spirit by making a cacophonous noise about the Red Cup of Starbucks.
-Indeed, the world seems to define the holiday season by what will sell best, whether it’s novelty socks or news articles.
+Before we even had a chance to design our holiday cards on shutterfly.com, social media had started revisiting the controversies of Christmas Past: what will Starbucks put on their cups this year? how will we greet each other? is there really a festivus for the rest-of-us?
+Indeed, the world seems to define the holiday season by what will sell best, whether it’s novelty socks or news articles--fake or true.

 History & Tradition